araskavakli/lovelocal/README.md

 ## Notes

 For easier geoquerying and faster DB connection the app has been migrated to Google Firebase.
-Previously the backend was built with Java with the following stack:
+Previously the backend was built with Java.
+Backend dir contains the legacy backend.

-**Used Technologies**

-- Java 13
-- Spring Boot (incl.
-Spring Security for authentication and authorization)
-- JPA, Hibernate
-- PostgreSQL

 ## Acknowledgements